BA Teaching Qualification for Further Education (TQFE) - pre-service

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

-This is a recognised teaching qualification if you’d like to pursue a career in the further education sector.
-You’ll follow a one year course which leads to a BA degree or an undergraduate diploma.
-Over the year you’ll cover five modules at SCQF Level 9 that are worth 120 credit points, including: Learner Diversity; Teaching and Assessment 1 and 2; Link Practice; and Professional Development.
+This is a recognised teaching qualification if you'd like to pursue a career in the further education sector.
+You'll follow a one year course which leads to a BA degree or an undergraduate diploma.
+Over the year you'll cover five modules at SCQF Level 9 that are worth 120 credit points, including: Learner Diversity; Teaching and Assessment 1 and 2; Link Practice; and Professional Practice or Adult Education or International Comparative Vocational and Further Education.

 We have strong links with the college sector, enabling us to arrange placements with various partner colleges throughout Scotland.